‘Sharks’ in art teacher’s front yard turn heads

 DETROIT (WJW) — An art teacher in Michigan is causing a stir with her front yard full of sharks.

-These particular toothy creatures may only be made of snow and ice and food coloring, but Jennifer Ramirez has taken care to make her sculptures appear lifelike.
+These particular toothy creatures may only be made of snow, ice, and food coloring, but Jennifer Ramirez has taken care to make her sculptures appear lifelike.

 “Took a break from drawing for a little while today.
 Got some sharks started,” Ramirez said in a weekend Facebook post which included several photographs of her creations.